osisoft/PI-Interface-AVEVA-Batch-Management/content/command-line-parameter-reference/command-line-parameter-reference.md

 Example: `/failovertag="Batch_FailoverTag"`

+### `/FOXBATCH`

+(Optional)  Enables compatability with the FOxBatch 1.x interface.
+This updates the batch start and stop triggers to be compatible with a Foxboro Batch system.
+More information can be found on __this topic__ *Link to following topic: https://github.com/wmurdock/PI-Interface-WonderWare-InBatch-Docs/blob/patch-1/content/specific-considerations/FoxBatchStartAndStop.md*

 ### `/host =host:port`

 (Required) Specifies the PI Data server where data is to be stored.
 Host is the IP address or domain name of the server node.
 Port is the port number for TCP/IP communication.
 The port is always 5450.